CryptoCat3650/MinePort/README.md

 Whether you're building alone, playing with friends, or launching a growing online server, MinePort is your trusted companion in Minecraft hosting.

-WARNING:
+Removed Features:

+- We recently removed support for creating bedrock servers because it was way to hard to manage them both (Minecraft Java and Bedrock) because we had to constently make Minecraft bedrock updates more then Minecraft Java.
+But Minecraft java is still here!

+WARNINGs:

+- We recently made our files into exe because of how people can steal our code but it, but it is and still is batch code.

-This Program was created using batch, which is a delicate programming language.
+- This Program was created using batch, which is a delicate programming language.
 And something WILL go wrong, so dont be shy to message me at our support site: https://itch.io/blog/938031/support-section